elastic/elasticsearch/CONTRIBUTING.md

     logger.debug("operation failed [{}] times in [{}]ms", failureCount, elapsedMillis);

-You can also pass in an exception to log it including its stack trace (and causes and so on...):
+You can also pass in an exception to log it including its stack trace, and any causes and their causes, as well as any suppressed exceptions and so on:

     logger.debug("operation failed", exception);